×

 All about Enderbite and Lamprophyre Properties

 Know all about Enderbite and Lamprophyre properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Lamprophyre belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Lamprophyre is Porphyritic.
 Enderbite appears Veined or Pebbled and Lamprophyre appears Dull, Banded and Foilated.
-The luster of Enderbite is not available while that of Lamprophyre is subvitreous to dull.
+The luster of Enderbite is while that of Lamprophyre is subvitreous to dull.
 Enderbite is available in black, grey, orange, pink, white colors whereas Lamprophyre is available in black, bluish - grey, brown, dark greenish - grey, green, grey colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Lamprophyre are an oil and gas reservoir, as a feed additive for livestock, gemstone, metallurgical flux, production of lime, soil conditioner, source of magnesia (mgo).